 The design problem at the centre of it

 The difference is whether design decisions were made for the person standing in the space, or for the photograph that person might take while standing there.
 Increasingly, it is the latter.
-When the primary output of an experience is an Instagram post or a TikTok video, the physical reality becomes almost incidental.
+When the primary output of an experience is its own documentation, like an Instagram post or a TikTok video, the physical reality becomes almost incidental.
 The render is the product.
 The warehouse is just where you stand to take the picture.

-Third places and their absence
+Third places, and their absence

 In the decades since, third places have been disappearing at pace.
 Rising rents have closed independent shops and local venues.
 Council funding cuts have reduced libraries and community centres.
 Car-centric urban planning has made public space hostile to lingering.
 The main street has hollowed out.
 The park remains, but the café beside it is now a chain, and the chain has the warmth of a loading screen.